thihanaung-thnn/customer_engagement_internet_news/README.md

-This project is based on the data set of Consumer Engagement Internet News from DataCamp's Workspace Publication Competition.
+This project is based on the data set of Consumer Engagement Internet News from DataCamp's Workspace.
 This dataset consists of data about news articles collected from September 3, 2019 until November 4, 2019.

 This dataset contains news articles from 13 news sources such as BBC, CNN, New York Times with share, reaction and comment counts each.
 From this dataset, I found 5 interesting questions.